Azure/fta-architecturalreview/articles/introduction.md

 > ### Onboarding
 > Quickly identify and define the scope of the knowledge transfer and MS assistance that you will require to help you to either rapidly move the application yourselves or with a partner / MS Services.

 ## Plan and Confirm Scope and Service Levels to review against

 Once there is a joint understanding of why a review is needed, parameters can be set for the review.
 This is needed, so that the subject of the review (the scope and purposes) meets the success criteria for the relevant stakeholders.

 Look for the following information at a minimum:

 > ### Scope
+> Determine what is being reviewed in the session
+> * Is this an architectural review, or is it a more detailed solution review?
-> What solution is being reviewed?
+> * What solution is being reviewed?
 What is it called?
 What are the high level components of the solution that are in-scope of the review?
 > * What is the purpose of the solution from a business perspective?
 What does it do?
 Why is it needed?
 > * What is the origin of the solution?
 Is it a Lift and Shift, refactored for the cloud, or born in the cloud application?
 >
 > ### Purposes
 > What are the high level functional requirements, what does the solution do?
-> * What are the availability, uptime and business continuity requirements for the solution?
 > * Why is an architectural review required?
 Has there been a recent outage, or is this proactive architectural planning?
+> * What are the business requirements driving the proposed architecture?
+> * What business goals/objectives is the customer trying to achieve, in other words WHY does the customer want to use Azure?
+> * What are the customer’s growth plans for their business and over what timescale?
 >
 > ### Success Criteria
 > What does the solution need to do to achieve the purposes and how does it need to do it, including availability and non-functional requirements.
 > * How many users (total and concurrently active will use the solution?
 How are they geographically distributed?
 > * How many operations/messages per second must the solution handle?
 Is there any seasonality to usage of the solution?
 > * Are there any internal policies, legal, or compliance considerations to note as part of your architectural design?
->
+> * What are the availability, uptime and business continuity requirements for the solution and why?

 > ### Stakeholders
+> Who else is involved, what are their needs?
-> Are there other (internal or external) customers involved with an SLA too?
+> * Are there other (internal or external) customers involved with an SLA too?
 > * Who designed the solution originally?
 In-house design, third party?
+> * What is your team’s level of experience with the solutions in the proposed / running architecture?

-## Do the Architectural Review
+## Do the Review

 This is the main focus of the session.
 For a "high level" review it is a review of the architecture against the pillars of software quality and will use more of the soft skills that an architect would have.
 For a "detailed solution" review, the detailed review guidance linked to below may additionally be needed and the activity will use much more of the depth of an engineer's knowledge in a specific area.